Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 2. We restart the standby instance with the targeted version.
 3. When the standby instance is ready, a failover is done to make it primary.
    The old primary becomes the standby instance.
 During this operation, the connection can be lost during a few milliseconds.
-The database is still reachable.
 4. The new standby instance is restarted with the targeted version.
 5. Once restarted, the cluster is fully upgraded and fully operational again.
 6. The application is restarted to ensure proper connections.
 This shouldn't cause any additional downtime.

-Minor-upgrades of Business plans are **usually achieved without any downtime**.
+Minor-upgrades of Business plans are **usually achieved without any impactful downtime**.
-Note that a few milliseconds downtime can still occur during the failover.

 ## Understanding the Major-Upgrade Process